 Welcome to Our Community Cares Camp in Richmond, Vermont!

-We offer children (ages 5 - 14) from Eastern Chittenden County (Richmond, Huntington, Bolton, Jericho and Underhill) Vermont the opportunity to enjoy healthy summer food and to participate in a free, fun and engaging summer camp program on the grounds of the Camels Hump Middle School.
-Our camp provides the kids in our community with emotional and physical food to nourish the whole child in a caring environment.
+We offer children (ages 5 - 14) from Eastern Chittenden County (Richmond, Huntington, Bolton, Jericho and Underhill) Vermont the opportunity to enjoy healthy summer food and to participate in a free, fun and engaging summer day camp program on the grounds of the Camels Hump Middle School.
+Our camp provides the kids in our community with the chance to explore and be creative.
+We nourish the whole child in a caring environment.
 OCCC provides an opportunity for summer camp that would normally not be available to these local children.
 OCCC also offers internships to local teens to gain work experience as junior counselors or culinary interns.

 How to apply?

-Do you know a child from Richmond, Bolton, or Huntington Vermont who might benefit from supportive and stimulating camp experience in our own community?
+Do you know a child from Richmond, Bolton, Huntington, Jericho or Underhill, Vermont who might benefit from supportive and stimulating camp experience in our own community?
 If yes, please check out our Registration Information page to learn how.

 Check out our newly updated staff page for pictures and bios of our talented and dedicated staff!